 Fugal’s plan for a career in real estate started when he was in Pleasant Grove High School in Utah and obtained his real estate license at 18.
 He immediately began his career in the corporate real estate world.
 With experiences as a senior associate at Grubb & Ellis/Wallace Associates and vice president of Utah Realty Group, he co-founded a business of his own, the Salt Lake City office of Coldwell Banker Commercial (CBC) in 1998.

-Born on April 1, 1973, he was already domination the office market at 25.
+Born on April 1, 1973, he was already dominating the office market at 25.

 Photo Source: UtahValley360

 With a stellar, high-flying real estate career that he put CBC on the map, he worked his way into the infamous Skinwalker Ranch, known as the hotspot for extra-terrestrial activities, and one scientist he associated while there suggested he should be the one to buy the property from Robert Bigelow.
 Of course, he is a big science geek himself, and he’s a more humble person than you can imagine from a real estate magnate.

 From the Author: First, Introducing Brandon Fugal

 Why Forbes Hasn’t Calculated His Net Worth Yet, Probably

 Brandon Daniel Fugal bought the 512-acre Skinwalker Ranch in 2016 from aerospace billionaire Robert Bigelow [net worth: $1 billion] in a super-secret deal that no one knew about the new owner.
 The identity of the owner, that is.
 Fugal was well-known in his state.
 And he still doesn’t want to reveal how much he paid for the land, but if Forbes askes him to, he might.